A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.

 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

-We are lucky to have two laptop trollies and an iPad trolley to use in our computing lessons and to help bring other subjects to life.
+We are lucky to have two laptop trollies and two iPad trolley to use in our computing lessons and to help bring other subjects to life.
 We also have class cameras, interactive screens, visualizers, and at least one desktop computer in every classroom.
-We are currently fundraising to purchase a second set of iPads to help us in our lessons.